ex-zee-ex/lil_waaaves_sqrt-PI-/README.md

 # lil_waaaves
-a tiny version of video_waaaves with less over all functionality flexibility but perhaps a better introduction to the structures and signal paths of working with digital feedback systems
+a tiny version of video_waaaves with less over all functionality and flexibility but perhaps a better introduction to the structures and signal paths of working with digital feedback systems

 (this is the same instructions for the full size video_waaaves program)